Caucasian dhol: Armenia

 In Armenia, the drum is called Dhol, and is made from natural thin leather skins or plastic film heads.
 The shell is wooden or acrylic plastic.
 The Armenian dhol was traditionally played with a wand and a club, each one hitting a different side of the drum, or more rarely with the bare hands.
 Nowadays, bare hands are preferred.

 Armenian musicians from Tbilisi playing two Zurnas and a Dhol, late 19th century.

 Chechnya and Ingushetia

 In Chechnya and Ingushetia it's called Fuott or Wuott.
 It is made from cylindrical wooden shell and acoustic membrane from natural leather skin, traditionally played with the bare hands.

 Georgia

 In Georgia it is called Dholi or Doli.
 Georgian dhols mostly use natural thick leather skin heads and a wooden shell.
 The playing is almost entirely done with the hands.

+Azerbaijan

+In Azerbaijan, it is called the Nağara, played with sticks in Northwestern Azerbaijan.
+It is made up of wood and has a plastic head commonly.

 Southern Russia

 In Southern Russia it is called Doul, and is almost identical to the Armenian variant.